Fujifilm cameras can shoot stills and video and automatically upload them directly into your Frame.io C2C Project.

 Supported Fujifilm camera body (see above)

-FT-XH File Transmitter accessory with firmware version 2.00 or later if required*
+If you are using the FT-XH File Transmitter accessory, you will need firmware version 2.00 or later

 Internet access (local network, hot spot, or smartphone tether)